HCL-TECH-SOFTWARE/digital-experience/docs/guide_me/howto/administration/IncreaseTransactionTimeout.md

-# How to increase the transaction timeouts for HCL Digital Experience?
+# How to increase the duration of transaction timeouts in HCL DX

 ## Applies to